Uplifting Black, Brown, and queer voices across the South—no matter who's in office.

 Thursday night, three months deep into the global health crisis and three weeks into the nascent stages of what may be the revolution, nearly a hundred folks from Seattle, Washington, to Lithonia, Georgia, gathered on a Zoom call to talk about a little town called Mossville.

-The historic Black town of Mossville, founded by freed slaves and predated the Civil War, is now "a shell of a place" according to Daniel Bennett, Mossville native and producer of the environmental justice documentary Mossville: When Great Trees Fall.
+The historic Black town of Mossville, which was founded by freed slaves and predates the Civil War, is now "a shell of a place" according to Daniel Bennett, Mossville native and producer of the environmental justice documentary Mossville: When Great Trees Fall.

 At first, the community welcomed the arrival of an industrial plant, which came with plenty of new jobs and resources for the small town.
 But by 2015 the families in Mossville were surrounded by over 14 refineries and chemical plants.
 Residents were breaking out in skin rashes, losing dozens of family members to unexplained cancers, and having their homes sold from under them to companies polluting the air and soil.